Frequently Asked Questions

 The Board of Recycle NB recently approved a management plan for electronic waste.
 The plan calls for a province-wide electronics recycling program to begin March 30, 2017.

+The Environmental Handling Fee charged on new electronic products is not a tax and it is not collected by government.
+EPRA(Electronic Products Recycling Association) sets the Environmental Handling Fee for each new electronic product.
 Fees vary according to the type of electronic product or device that is being recycled.
 To learn more visit http://recyclemyelectronics.ca/nb/what-can-i-do/environmental-handling-fees/

 This is definitely not a tax.
 The cost for the program will be borne by the electronics industry and consumers of its products.